midtown-ai/www/docs/glossary/p.md

  See also [P], ...

-## Parameter-Efficient and Quantization-Aware Adaption
+## Parameter-Efficient and Quantization-Aware Adaptation (PEQA)
-## PEQA

- [Parameter-efficient fine-tuning (PEFT)][PEFT] methods have emerged to mitigate the prohibitive cost of full fine-tuning large language models (LLMs).
+ [Parameter-efficient fine-tuning (PEFT)] methods have emerged to mitigate the prohibitive cost of full fine-tuning large language models (LLMs).
 Nonetheless, the enormous size of LLMs impedes routine deployment.
 To address the issue, we present Parameter-Efficient and Quantization-aware Adaptation (PEQA), a novel quantization-aware [PEFT] technique that facilitates model compression and accelerates inference.
 PEQA operates through a dual-stage process: initially, the parameter matrix of each fully-connected layer undergoes quantization into a matrix of low-bit integers and a scalar vector; subsequently, fine-tuning occurs on the scalar vector for each downstream task.
 Such a strategy compresses the size of the model considerably, leading to a lower inference latency upon deployment and a reduction in the overall memory required.
 At the same time, fast fine-tuning and efficient task switching becomes possible.
 In this way, PEQA offers the benefits of quantization, while inheriting the advantages of [PEFT].
 We compare PEQA with competitive baselines in comprehensive experiments ranging from natural language understanding to generation benchmarks.
 This is done using large language models of up to 65 billion parameters, demonstrating PEQA's scalability, task-specific adaptation performance, and ability to follow instructions, even in extremely low-bit settings.

  {% pdf "https://arxiv.org/pdf/2305.14152.pdf" %}

  More at:

   * paper - [https://arxiv.org/abs/2305.14152(https://arxiv.org/abs/2305.14152)
   * articles
     * [https://bdtechtalks.com/2023/09/18/what-is-llm-compression/](https://bdtechtalks.com/2023/09/18/what-is-llm-compression/)